-Drinking water samples collected using this protocol are intended to be analyzed for PFAS by ISO Method 25101.
+Drinking water samples collected using this protocol are intended to be analyzed for PFAS by EPA Method 537, 537.1, 533, or ISO Method 25101.
 The preferred material for containers is high density polyethylene (HDPE).
-Pre-cleaned sample containers, coolers, sample labels, and a chain of custody form will be provided by the laboratory.
+Precleaned sample containers, coolers, sample labels, and a chain of custody form will be provided by the laboratory.

-Acceptable materials for sampling include: stainless steel, HDPE, PVC, silicone, acetate, and polypropylene.
+Acceptable materials for sampling include stainless steel, HDPE, PVC, silicone, acetate, and polypropylene.
 Additional materials may be acceptable if pre-approved by New York State Department of Environmental Conservation's Division of Environmental Remediation.